Delivering enduring growth with Software Product Engineering to a leader in Cloud HCM

 “The feedback they gave us after seeing the latest and greatest was overwhelmingly positive.
 More than once they congratulated us on the advances we’ve made and continue to make.

 I wanted to pass along those congratulations to the people who’ve really made this happen – all of you!
 I want to let you know that all of the hard work and talent you bring to your jobs every day makes a HUGE difference and is not going unnoticed.
 We have big plans and we’re so lucky to have each of you on this team as we tackle them.”

-Back in 2009 we were invited by an Alpharetta, GA based leading provider of workforce management and analytics applications for the credit union and retail banking industry, to prepare its integrated Software as-a-Service (SaaS) suite of applications in staff scheduling, performance analytics, lobby tracking, and appointment scheduling for the next phase of growth.
+Back in 2009 we were invited by a United States-based leader of providing workforce management and analytics applications for the credit union and retail banking industry; to prepare its integrated Software-As-A-Service (SaaS) suite of applications in staff scheduling, performance analytics, lobby tracking, and appointment scheduling for the next phase of growth.

 - Legacy software components of the product were fast becoming obsolete and outdated.
 As a result, changes to business processes were too complex, difficult, and costly to implement and maintain.

 - This led to numerous delays in implementing go to market plans as the time spent on delivering new functional and nonfunctional benefits significantly increased due to design constraints and technical limitations.